 But the freezer is still cold.
 What’s going on with this thing.
 Unfortunately you most likely have a cooling unit problem.
 Whether it’s a small blockage in the perculator (bubble pump) or a leak causing loss of refrigerant (ammonia) and pressure; you’re going to need a new cooling unit.
 Now you have a decision to make, and it’s never an easy one.
 Do you buy a new refrigerator all together, buy a new cooling unit, or buy a refurbished unit.
 What to do…what to do?

 The answer is that any of these options could be the right one depending on your circumstances and plans for the future.
 They all vary in cost and time your camper will be “down for service”.
-Below is the basic guidelines we tell customers to help them make a decision.
+Below are the basic guidelines we tell customers to help them make a decision.
 It’s still not clear cut, but a little information can go a long way sometimes.
+Also, if you take out a home warranty plan for things like refrigerators then all these things can get fixed or replaced for a fraction of the price than if you didn’t have a warranty in place.
+Companies like First American have home warranty plans and have a list of what kinds of things that can cover, click on the link to view it.

 Get a New Refrigerator. – We recommend not bothering with refurbishing or buying a new cooling unit if your refrigerator is more than twenty years old unless you absolutely can’t afford a new one.
 A new cooling unit will cost you about 2/3 of the cost of a new refrigerator and a refurbished about 1/2 the cost.
 Even though both save money up front; that twenty year old box and associated electronics will fail soon enough and with the cost of replacing those added in you will definitely be spending more.
 Swapping a refrigerator out completely with a newer model is always faster than rebuilding one as well so you can count on having your coach or camper back in a shorter time frame.